ulb-sachsen-anhalt/ulb-ojs/README.md

 From your clone directory start ```./build.sh```

-This will setup all data for you to start docker container in _developent, production_ or _local_ mode.
+This will setup all data for you to start the docker container in _developent, production_ or _local_ mode.
-(There is probably some extra work if you start form scratch.)
+(There is probably some extra work if you start from scratch.)

 To start container use start and stop scripts:
 ```bash